tjanczuk/edge/README.md

 ### Using .NET Core

 If you have only .NET Core installed on your system and not Mono, you can run Edge with no changes.
 However, if you have both runtimes installed, Edge will automatically use Mono unless directed otherwise.
-To use .NET Core in a dual-runtime entironment, set the `EDGE_USE_CORECLR=1` environment variable when starting node, i.e.
+To use .NET Core in a dual-runtime environment, set the `EDGE_USE_CORECLR=1` environment variable when starting node, i.e.

 ```bash
 EDGE_USE_CORECLR=1 node sample.js